magento/devdocs/src/cloud/project/project-multi-sites.md

 -  For Starter Production only

    Add the new domain to Fastly, see [Manage domains][], or open a support ticket to request assistance.
-In addition, you must add the new domain to the **Domains** tab in the Program UI: `https://<zone>.magento.cloud/projects/<project-ID>/edit`
+In addition, you must add the new domain to the **Domains** tab in the Project Web Interface: `https://<zone>.magento.cloud/projects/<project-ID>/edit`

 ## Configure local installation